digitaltrails/vdu_controls/README.md

 * 2.3.1
   * Fix size of Lux Dialog scale, adjust for display DPI.
   * Fix size of Solar Elevation chart, adjust for display DPI.
+  * Fix Lux brightness adjustment, allow protect-nvam to be disabled.
   * Code refactoring for clarity/brevity.

 * 2.3.0